 Table 1.
 Health Physics Degrees, 2006-2015

 Source: Oak Ridge Institute for Science and Education

-According to the survey, the number of students receiving bachelor’s degrees with majors in health physics in 2014 decreased to 67—a 24 percent decrease from the prior year.
-The number of bachelor’s degrees awarded in 2014 was 54 percent lower than in the peak years of the late 1970s.
+According to the report, 49 students received bachelor’s degrees with majors in health physics in 2015—the lowest number of bachelor’s degrees reported since 2002 and nearly two-thirds less than what was awarded during the peak years in the 1970s.

-Enrollment in health physics programs also in decline
+Enrollment in health physics programs continue to fall

-ORISE has collected and monitored data on enrollments and degrees in science and energy-related fields of study for DOE and other federal agencies since the mid-1970s.
-View the full report on 2014 data here: Health Physics Enrollments and Degrees Survey, 2014 Data.
+ORISE has collected and/or monitored data on enrollments and degrees in science and energyrelated fields of study for DOE and other federal agencies since the mid-1970s.
+View the full report on 2015 data here: Health Physics Enrollments and Degrees Survey, 2015 Data.